The Most Heavily Negotiated Aspect of an Agreement: Non-Competition & Non-Solicitation Agreements.

 Pure Asset Sale

-Goodwill of a business is intimately tied to the seller who has generated that goodwill in the marketplace.
-If the seller continues to operate a similar business, the value of the goodwill is reduced to NIL effectively destroying the purchase.
+The goodwill of a business is intimately tied to the seller who has generated that goodwill in the marketplace.
+If the seller continues to operate a similar business, the value of the goodwill is reduced to NIL, effectively destroying the purchase.

 If the vendor isn’t restricted by a non-competition agreement, the seller can open up shop across the street.
-Of course, all of its existing clients of the business which were ostensibly sold to the purchaser, will purchase product from the person with whom they already have a relationship with (the Seller).
-The purchaser will have purchased goodwill for a large sum of money that has been reduced to 0$ when the purchased clients don’t remain with the purchaser and revert back to the seller who now operates the very same business across the street.
+Of course, all of the business’s existing clients, which were ostensibly sold to the purchaser, will purchase product from the person with whom they already have a relationship (the Seller).

 For this reason, non-competition agreements are crucial in goodwill sales.
 However, these agreements remain extremely important in sales of assets or shares, regardless of the business.